shaliulab/idtrackerai/docs/source/GUI_explained.rst

 You will be shown a message with the path where a *.csv* file containing the frame numbers with more blobs than animals.
 You can use this *.csv* to explore your video again and readjust the preprocessing parameters.

 NOTE: In the previous version a re-segmentation with the new preprocessing parameters would be performed only for those frames.
 In the current version, the segmentation will be run for the whole video again.
-We might implement this feature back in the future.
+We might implement this feature in the future.

 13. **Intensity thresholds**
 ----------------------------

-Change the minimum and maximum values of the intensity thresholds to select the intensity range where the animals to be segmented are.
+Change the minimum and maximum values of the intensity thresholds to select the intensity range of the pixels representing the animals to be segmented.
 Values closer to 0 correspond to darker pixels and values closer to 255 correspond to brighter pixels.
 You can change the values either by typing them inside of the box, scrolling up/down with your cursor on top of the box, or by gliding the extremes of the blue bar.

 14. **Subtract background**
 ---------------------------

 Check this box if you want to apply a background subtraction processing.
 Checking this box will compute a model of the background as the average of multiple equally spaced frames in the video.
 This can be used to remove static objects that are of the same size and color as the animals you are trying to track.
+If the video is very long, after clicking on the check box, it might take a while until the box is actually checked.
+This happens because while the background is being computed, the GUI is held on standby.

 15. **Area thresholds**
 -----------------------